cemac/WCSSP-FORTIS/README.md

   - It is then good practice to delete the branch in both the remote forked repo (can be done via GitHub) and the local forked repo:
     $ git branch -d branchName

-To make any code changes take effect on the server, ssh into it, update the git repo, and perform a restart:
+To make any code changes take effect on Heroku:
-$ ssh -Y <serverName>
-$ cd /www/<projectDir>/
-$ git pull
+$ git push heroku master
-$ sudo systemctl restart httpd